Watch humpback whales and bottlenose dolphins from the beach or the golf course before a meal next to the ocean or a shopping trip to historic Milton.

 Next to Bannisters Pavilion you'll find Tallwood, a hatted eatery offering exceptional cuisine, an outstanding wine list and friendly service.
 The menu is drawn from executive chef Matt Upson's extensive travels.
 There's a simple interior and an open kitchen, so you can watch the chefs at work preparing your breakfast, brunch or dinner.
 Dishes may include confit pork belly, lamb shoulder and vegetarian options.

 Just five kilometres (three miles) from Mollymook is the fashionable town of Milton.
 Like Mollymook, Milton has a laid-back atmosphere and flourishing surf culture, with many great restaurants and fantastic shopping.
 Head to Pilgrims Vegetarian Café for Mexican food and seven types of vegetarian burger.
-Or go to Milkhaus for excellent organic coffee, served among organic vegie patches on a rural back road.
+Or go to Milkhaus, a rural café passionate about local produce, seasonal menus and keeping things close to nature.
+There's even accommodation in the nearby farmhouse.
 And don’t miss the galleries in the compact arts precinct for local paintings and pottery.

 Make your trip happen